MAH MBA CET Eligibility Criteria 2026: Qualification, Domicile, Reservation & CAP Rules

 • OCI/PIO/Foreign Students: 10%

-• Jammu & Kashmir and Ladakh Migrants: As per government policy
+• Jammu & Kashmir and Ladakh Migrants: As per government policy.

-• TFWS (Tuition Fee Waiver Scheme): Up to 5%
+• TFWS (Tuition Fee Waiver Scheme): Up to 5% of the sanctioned intake, subject to eligibility conditions.

 Important Conditions for Supernumerary Seats: